Our Vision and Core Values

 Children need to learn how to show respect for others and understand that difference is not only acceptable, but welcome.
 Children know that everyone is welcome in our school.

 The RE curriculum ensures that children learn about different religions, faiths and beliefs and the need for tolerance and respect of these different choices that individuals make.
-Westmoor Primary promote the right for all to be who they want to be and assemblies and lessons are delivered around LGBTQ+, Different Family Same Love and Peer-on-Peer Abuse.
+Westmoor Primary promote the right for all to be who they want to be and assemblies and lessons are delivered around LGBTQ+, Different Family Same Love and Child-on-Child Abuse.

 Character Education is deepened through the delivery of Commando Joe’s, participation in sporting competitions, dance and skipping festivals and Sports Day.
 All of these contribute to the personal development of the children by learning to